john-cuffe/MAMBA2/README.md

     - Prediction:
       - Do you want MAMBA to predict matches.
 If set to False, then you can generate clerical review candidates only (if clerical_review_candidates=True)
     - Scoringcriteria:
-      - A scoring criteria selected from scikit-learn&#39;s list.
+      - A scoring criteria selected from scikit-learn's list.
 See [https://scikit-learn.org/stable/modules/model_evaluation.html](https://scikit-learn.org/stable/modules/model_evaluation.html)
     - Ignore_duplicate_ids:
       - If True, assumes that you are attempting to de-duplicate the same file, and thus does not compare records with matching ID variables.
 If False, then compares all records as normal.
     - Use_logit:
       - If True, run a logit and set scoringcriteria to accuracy.
 Logger will return a warning message about collinearity if it&#39;s bad.
 If False, doesn&#39;t run a logit.
     - date_format:
       - The format of the date columns in your .csv files.
-For example, &#39;09-01-2020&#39; would be &#39;%m-%d-%Y&#39;.
+For example, '09-01-2020'; would be '%m-%d-%Y'.
 See format codes here [https://docs.python.org/3/library/datetime.html](https://docs.python.org/3/library/datetime.html)
     - Parse_address:
       - See below for details
       - If parse_address is True, then the following three variables must be used.